Donald Landry

-Donald W. Landry is an American scientist who is the Hamilton Southworth Professor of Medicine, Chair of the Department of Medicine at Columbia University and Physician-in-Chief at NewYork-Presbyterian Hospital / Columbia University Irving Medical Center since 2008.
-He is also past founding director of the Division of Experimental Therapeutics, and past director of the Division of Nephrology.
-On August 25, 2025, he was announced as interim president of the University of Florida.
+Donald W. Landry is an American organic chemist and physician.
+He is the Hamilton Southworth Professor of Medicine at Columbia University and chief physician at NewYork-Presbyterian Hospital since 2008.
+He is also the founding director of the Division of Experimental Therapeutics, and past director of the Division of Nephrology.
+He served as interim president of the University of Florida from September 2025 to June 2026.

 Personal life

 Raised in Jersey City, New Jersey, Landry graduated in 1972 from St. Peter's Preparatory School and was later inducted in the school's alumni hall of fame.

 He graduated from Lafayette College in 1975.
 Landry completed his Ph.D. in organic chemistry with R.B.
-Woodward at Harvard University in 1979 and then obtained the M.D. degree from Columbia University in 1983.
+Woodward at Harvard University in 1979 and then obtained an M.D. degree from Columbia University in 1983.
 After completing his residency in internal medicine at the Massachusetts General Hospital / Harvard Medical School, he returned to Columbia for training as an NIH Physician-Scientist, 1985–90, and has remained as a member of the Columbia faculty.

 His wife, Maureen, is a clinical psychologist and psychoanalyst.
 They have two sons, Christopher and Michael.

-He is the oldest of 4, having 3 younger brothers, Robert, Thomas and John.
+The eldest of 4, Donald has 3 younger siblings, Robert, Thomas and John.